ssbodea/Reaction-Training-2D-Unity/README.md

 This is a 2D game developed in Unity, showcasing my skills in C# programming, Unity game development, and mobile game monetization.
 The project demonstrates a clean integration of ads, in-app purchases, and online leaderboards.

 Check out the game on the [Google Play Store](https://play.google.com/store/apps/details?id=com.CodeBass.ReactionTimeMasters).
-**Note:** This project is no longer actively maintained, so the link might break or certain features might stop working.
+**Note:** This project is no longer actively maintained, the link might break or certain features might stop working.

 ## Features
 - **Unity 2D Game Development**: Built entirely in Unity with 2D graphics and smooth gameplay mechanics.